 Saara Kekki is a North American Studies scholar specializing in ethnicities, minority politics, and migration.
 She defended her dissertation “Life at Heart Mountain: A Dynamic Network Model of a Japanese American Community during World War II” in February 2019.
 It studied the use of historical sources to do network analysis on a community of 14,000 Japanese Americans incarcerated in World War II.
 Saara is the co-editor of North American Studies Crossroads: An Anthology of Finnish Perspectives and Whose North America: Identity, Agency and Belonging.
 She has also worked with topics relating to Native American cultures.
 In HUMANA, Saara is responsible for further developing the multi-mode historical network analysis she started exploring in her dissertation, now to cover a longer time span.

-In the HUMANA, he is responsible for archival work, as well as for developing network visualizations of his previous research on Native Americans.
+In the HUMANA, he is responsible for archival work, as well as for developing mapping and network visualizations.

 Mariia Rauramo is a Master of Arts specializing on Latin American and Indigenous Studies.
 In her studies, she has focused on the minority populations and history of Brazil.
 Her master’s thesis was about the Borari Indigenous peoples’ self-identification and cultural heritage.
 Her research interests also include postcolonial and decolonial perspectives as well as Gender Studies.

-In HUMANA, Mariia works as a research assistant.
-Her main task is to manage research data.
+In HUMANA, Mariia worked as a research assistant in 2020.
+Her main task was to manage and edit research data.

 Olli is a doctoral candidate in the doctoral program of Theology and Religious Studies in the University of Helsinki.
 His main fields are the history of religion and North American studies.
 In his studies, he has concentrated on the recent history of Judaism in the United States, and the role of religion in North American culture.
 His master’s thesis was about Jewishness of young American Jews in the early 2000s and in his doctoral thesis, the focus is on American Jews’ participation in the so-called culture wars during the presidency of Barack Obama.